charlpcronje/dev.docs.cronje.me/src/js/vue/state/customState.md

     link: https://charl-cv.devserv.me
     avatar: https://assets.devserv.me/avatars/darker.jpg
 tags: [dev,tools,js,pinia,vuex,devtools,state]
----

-After using Vuex and Pinia for little while I did not like either one of them
+---After using Vuex and Pinia for little while I did not like either one of them

 1. Cumbersome to setup
 2. Store code becomes a mess quick, Vuex does have modules that you can use but that is an even bigger hassle to setup